Adaptive Negative Evidential Deep Learning for Open-set Semi-supervised Learning: Method

+as the confidence value for $\boldsymbol{x}_u$.
+Larger values mean higher confidence, and we select top-$O$ most certain unlabeled samples as inliers.
+Here, $O$ is a hyperparameter.

 \textbf{Outlier Detection for Inference.} Detecting outliers in test data is also one of the tasks of Open-set SSL.
 Unlike selecting inliers from unlabeled data, detected inliers in test data do not have to consider calibrating with Softmax.
 Therefore, the uncertainty metric for inference is to accurately quantify epistemic uncertainty for better separation between inliers and outliers.
 Based on the evidence vector $\boldsymbol{\alpha}$ predicted by EDL head, we can derive various uncertainty metrics, i.e. mutual information, differential entropy, and total evidence.

 Previous EDL methods demonstrate total evidence ${\alpha}_{0} = \sum_{k=1}^{K}{\alpha}_{k}$ achieves the best outlier detection performance \cite{sensoy2018evidential, deng2023uncertainty}.
 However, we empirically find that classes with small evidence values may form a long-tail effect because the EDL detector assigns a non-negative evidence value to each class.
 Although these evidence values are small, their total amount is not negligible, especially when dealing with tasks with a large number of classes.
-To avoid these long-tailed evidence values disturbing the separation between inliers and outliers, we propose to sort the evidence vectors in descending order and use only the sum of the top-M evidence values as our uncertainty metric for inference.
+To avoid these long-tailed evidence values disturbing the separation between inliers and outliers, we propose to sort the evidence vectors in descending order and use only the sum of the top-M evidence values as the confidence value for inference, which is defined as